eltharynd/gg-gamers-guild/README.md

-# Node TS Backend BOilerplate
+# GG Gamer's Guild - Booking website

 This repo contains a boilerplate backend with Nodejs and Express in Typescript.
 It is currently intended for development/staging only.